 Last but by no means least, it’s time for our last Fastpass of the morning and time to ride Seven Dwarfs Mine Train.
 This is one of my favourite roller coasters in Disney and a must ride to Fastpass to avoid the long queues.

-Phew, that was a busy but great Magic Kingdom Itinerary for the morning.
+Phew, that was a busy morning, but one of the best Magic Kingdom Itinerary schedules that works for us.
 By now it’s around 1pm and I don’t know about you, but we were starving so popped over tone of our favourite character restaurants, Crystal Palace for lunch before enjoying an afternoon by the pool.
 This morning in Magic Kingdom will fit in really well to my Ultimate 10 day Walt Disney World Itinerary as well.